The Future OF Drone Technologies

 Drone for Sports

-Drones are become fastest increasingly technology in sports sector.
+Drones become the fastest increasing technology in the sports sector.
 Drones are being used to offer the opportunity to document sports scenes that cannot be captured on the ground.
-A lot of sports channels like Fox Sports, Sky Sports and ESPN are using drones extensively to cover competitive matches and provide a much better experience for people who view them from a television sets at home or at public places.
+A lot of sports channels like Fox Sports, Sky Sports, and ESPN are using drones extensively to cover competitive matches and provide a much better experience for people who view them from a television set at home or at public places.
 Drones provide a consistently moving aerial view of the game that is being played in a manner that captures almost all of the important actions.

 Drone Technology for Disaster Relief

-Drones are literal lifesavers; demand for drone in emergency responses is highly appreciated.
-Drones and UAV (unmanned aerial vehicle) used to assess damage, locate victims, and deliver aid.
+Drones are literal lifesavers; demand for drones in emergency responses is highly appreciated.
+Drones and UAV (unmanned aerial vehicle) used to assess the damage, locate victims, and deliver aid.
 And in certain circumstances, they are helping to prevent disasters altogether.
-Drones are very useful to restore power to areas damaged by natural caused as well as survey damage to flooded areas and assist in search and rescue efforts.
+Drones are very useful to restore power to areas damaged by natural causes as well as survey damage to flooded areas and assist in search and rescue efforts.

 Drone for Airlines